stefanprodan/dockelk/README.md

 ### Elasticseach Nodes

-All Elasticseach nodes use the same Docker image that containes the HQ and KOPF mangement plugins along with a health check command.
+All Elasticseach nodes use the same Docker image that containes the HQ and KOPF management plugins along with a health check command.

+***Dockerfile***

 ```
 FROM elasticsearch:2.4.3